Code-Institute-Submissions/portfolio-22/README.md

 ## Testing

+### Testing against user stories.

+- As a recruiter I want to visit this site's home page so that I can get a brief overview and introduction of the developer.
+1. test
+- As a recruiter I want to navigate between the different pages of this site so I can further explore the developers portfolio and read more about them.
+- As a recruiter I want to view their technical / professional skills so that I can potentially hire the developer.
+- As a recruiter I want to view their previous experience so that I can determine if they have the required skills for a job.
+- As a recruiter I want to view some previous customer testimonials so that I can determine if this is a good developer to work with.
+- As a recruiter I want to view the developers contact details so that I can contact them for an open position / project idea.
+- As a recruiter I want to be able to connect with the developer on other platforms such as LinkedIn / Instagram / Github.
+- As a recruiter I want to be able to read a technical blog by the developer to get a better understanding if they are staying on top of market trends and are performing their own research.

 ### HTML and CSS Validator from W3C

 All HTML and CSS code passed validator checks without any issues.
 There is a warning however on the CSS file for "an unknown vendor extensions" for the below elements in the CSS file.
 This is expected behaviour and can be ignored as a "Warning" rather than a failure from the validator.